Cyberboss/net8-coverlet-error/README.md

 ## No Coverage

-For guaranteed clean execuion, execute with:
+For guaranteed clean execution, execute with:

 Powershell:
 ```ps